segmentio/segment-docs/src/getting-started/implementation-guide.md

 > - [Destination connection modes](/docs/connections/destinations/#connection-modes)

 ### Testing and Debugging
 The Source Debugger is a real-time tool that helps you validate that API calls made from your website, mobile app, or servers arrive at your source.
-You can use the Source Debugger to make sure that your source functions properly and your events actively send.
+You can use the Source Debugger to make sure that your source functions properly and your events are actively sent.

-The Debugger shows a live stream of events that flow through your Segment Source, so that you can check that your events send in the correct format.
-When you click on a specific event, you'll be able to see these two views of an event:
+The Debugger shows a live stream of events that flow through your Segment Source, so that you can check that your events are sent in the correct format.
+When you click on a specific event, you'll be able to see these two views:
 - The Pretty view is a recreation of the API call you made that was sent to Segment.
 - The Raw view is the complete JSON object Segment receives from the calls you send.
 These calls include all the details about what is tracked: timestamps, properties, traits, ids, and contextual information Segment automatically collects the moment the data is sent.